Dost (2004 film): Plot

-Snehalatha (Suhasini) takes charge as the Principal in a college where Shyam (Karthik) and Sivan (Siva Balaji) are the heroes.
+Snehalatha (Suhasini) takes charge as the principal of a college where Shyam (Karthik) and Sivan (Siva Balaji) are the heroes.
 Shyam and Sivan are fun-filled, naughty characters.
-Meghamala (Neha Bamb) is teased and ragged by the duo, who happens to be the daughter of Principal's friend.
+Meghamala (Neha Bamb) is teased and ragged by the duo, who happens to be the daughter of a friend of the principal.
 Megha complains and Snehalatha takes action against Shyam and Shivan.
-She discovers to her surprise that Shyam and Shivan are orphans, hardworking and their guardian is a teacher (K.Viswanath).
+She discovers to her surprise that Shyam and Shivan are orphans, hardworking and their guardian is a teacher (K. Viswanath).
 But the real twist happens when Snehalatha finds out that one of them is her son.